ChristopheMalo/Angular2-quickstart/README.md

 - Create the app sub-folder
 - Code the app component (app.component.ts)(hosts the client user experience)
 - Code the main file
+- Code the web index file
+- Code the CSS

 ## Memento package scripts
 - npm start - runs the compiler and a server at the same time, both in "watch mode"